Alphabetical Menu

 Number of times I checked my watch: 2

-Miles Jr. (Armen Weitzman), Jack Jr. (Corirossi) and Puck (Sarah Ramos) have a series of adventures as they journey through California's wine country and participate in a wine competition in The Napa Boys, Writer/director Nick Corirossi and co-writer Armen Weitzman have made an unfunny and witless satire that mostly aims for low brow humor.
+Miles Jr. (Armen Weitzman), Jack Jr. (Corirossi) and Puck (Sarah Ramos) have a series of adventures as they journey through California's wine country and participate in a wine competition in The Napa Boys.
+Writer/director Nick Corirossi and co-writer Armen Weitzman have made an unfunny and witless satire that mostly aims for low brow humor.
 That would've been fine if the jokes and sight gags landed or if any of the actors and actresses on screen had good comedic timing.
 No one gets the chance to shine their comedic talent here, though, and the cameos by David Wain, Kevin Smith and Jason Mewes, among others, aren't funny either.
 The humor often feels forced and falls flat.
 Beyond that, there's not enough bite to the film's satire while the plot remains very dull with little to no narrative momentum.
 It's no help that all of the characters are either annoying or bland.
 If The Napa Boys were campier, funnier, more witty and audacious, it would've become a mindlessly entertaining guilty pleasure rather than such a painfully unfunny bore.
 It makes Netflix's mediocre satire, Wine Country, look like a masterpiece.
 At a running time of 1 hour and 32 minutes, which feels more like 3 hours, The Napa Boys opens at Landmark Sunset and AMC The Americana at Brand 18 in LA before expanding to Angelika Film Center in NYC on March 6th, 2026 via Magnolia Pictures.

 Number of times I checked my watch: 4